University of Northampton (13th century): Founding

 Grammarian Geoffrey of Vinsauf and legal authority Roger Vacarius both based themselves in Northampton.
-There was also a strong Jewish learning community.
+There was also a strong local Jewish academic community.

 The school lost a powerful supporter with the death of King Richard.

-In the 13th century, through the reign of King John and his son Henry III, the nascent university gained the patronage of Simon de Montfort.
+In the 13th century, during the reign of King John and his son Henry III, the nascent university gained the patronage of Simon de Montfort.

-In 1261, with the approval of Henry III, the university was granted a royal charter.
+In 1261, with the approval of Henry III, a University of Northampton was granted a royal charter.

 Abolition

-The existence of the university was brief.
-In 1265, four years after it was established, Henry III revoked the town's licence to have a university.
+The existence of this first University of Northampton was brief.
+In 1265, only four years after its foundation, Henry III revoked the town's licence to have a university.

-One factor in this may have been the participation of scholars in opposition to the King's forces during the Siege of Northampton in April 1264, when Henry III's forces besieged the supporters of Simon de Montfort, patron of the university, in Northampton Castle.
+One factor in this may have been the part adopted by scholars in opposing the King's forces during the Siege of Northampton in April 1264, when Henry III's forces besieged the supporters of Simon de Montfort, patron of the university, in Northampton Castle.

-Sources from the time suggest that opposition from the University of Oxford was also a significant factor.
+Sources from the time suggest that hostility of the University of Oxford was also a significant factor.
 Henry wrote to the mayors and burgesses of Northampton on 1 February 1265, saying: